Angioedema

 Less common symptoms of angioedema include:

 The only danger from angioedema is if your throat or tongue swell severely, as this can cause difficulty breathing.
-Severe throat swelling requires early use of medication such as adrenaline for anaphylaxis and transfer to hospital by ambulance.
+Severe throat swelling requires early use of medicine (eg, adrenaline for anaphylaxis) and transfer to hospital by ambulance.

-Swelling on the outside of your neck is uncomfortable but does not affect breathing.
+Swelling on the outside of your neck is uncomfortable but doesn't affect your breathing.
 Swelling that interferes with breathing is uncommon, even in people with recurrent angioedema.

-People with recurrent angioedema should be referred by their doctor to a clinical immunology/allergy specialist to investigate for an underlying cause and optimise treatment.
+If you have recurrent (coming and going) angioedema you should be referred by your healthcare provider to a clinical immunology/allergy specialist to see if there's an underlying cause and to optimise treatment.

 The treatment for angioedema depends on what's causing it

-There are several different types of angioedema(external link)(external link), each of which has a different cause.
-Angioedema can usually be treated at home, although severe cases may need to be treated in hospital.
+There are several different types of angioedema, each of which has a different cause.
+Angioedema can usually be treated at home, but if you have a severe case you may need to be treated in hospital.

 Your symptoms may disappear over time without any treatment.
-Some people only have a single episode, whereas others suffer from recurrent bouts, which eventually stop for no apparent reason.
+Some people only have a single episode, whereas others suffer from repeated bouts, which eventually stop for no apparent reason.

-If a certain medicine is thought to be causing your angioedema, your doctor will usually advise stopping it.
+If a certain medicine is thought to be causing your angioedema, your healthcare provider will usually advise stopping it.
 They can prescribe a different medicine for you to take instead.
 This is usually all that needs to be done.
-Tell your doctor if your symptoms continue or come back after switching medicine.
+Tell your healthcare provider if your symptoms continue or come back after switching medicines.

 Avoid aggravating factors

 Avoiding excessive heat, spicy foods and alcohol as these things can make angioedema worse.
-Aspirin should be avoided unless you are already taking it without a problem.
+Aspirin should be avoided unless you're already taking it without a problem.

 Take antihistamines

 Antihistamines block the effect of histamine which is usually the cause of the swelling.
-Since they take 1–2 hours to reduce symptoms, it is often better to take them regularly, rather than as needed.
+Since they take 1 to 2 hours to reduce symptoms, it's often better to take them regularly, rather than as needed.
 The aim is to stop the episodes of swelling or to make them less frequent or less severe.

-If you have severe angioedema, it is often better to take antihistamines every day, stopping every month or two to see if they are needed, and restarting them if they are.
+If you have severe angioedema, it's often better to take antihistamines every day, stopping every month or two to see if they are needed, and restarting them if they are.

 Different people respond best to different antihistamines.
-Non-sedating antihistamines are less effective for angioedema than for hives and are often totally ineffective for the non-itchy angioedema.
+Non-sedating antihistamines (eg, cetirizine, fexofenadine and loratadine) are less effective for angioedema than for hives and are often don't work at all for the non-itchy angioedema.

-Other medications are usually reserved for when antihistamines fail to prevent angioedema.
-They are generally given under specialist supervision, as they have a higher risk of side effects.
+Other medicines are usually reserved for when angioedema can't be prevented by taking antihistamines.
+They are generally given under specialist supervision because they're more likely to have side effects.

-Angioedema eventually disappears in most people.
-It may reappear following an infection when you are under stress or for no particular reason that can be identified.
-Occasionally it is a recurrent problem throughout life.
+Angioedema eventually disappears for most people.
+It may reappear following an infection when you're under stress or for no particular reason that can be identified.
+Occasionally it's a problem that comes and goes throughout life.

 The following links provide further information about angioedema.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.